 You may be eligible to access HHEAR services if you meet the following criteria:

-1. You have an ongoing or completed epidemiological or clinical study with human biological and/or environmental samples linked to health outcome data, and:
+1. You have an ongoing or completed epidemiological or clinical study (parent study) with human biological and/or environmental samples linked to health outcome data, and:

 - You want to add environmental exposure data to your parent study or need more extensive analysis of exposures to support a scientific hypothesis related to health outcomes.